 global from the story context:

-passArgsFirst: false for backwards compatibility, the story context is passed as the first argument:
+passArgsFirst: false for backward compatibility, the story context is passed as the first argument:

-If you're working on a Storybook addon and you need to retrieve globals.
-You can do so, the
+If you're working on a Storybook addon and need to retrieve globals, you can do so.
+The

 useGlobals() hook to retrieve any globals you want.

-Using the ThemeProvider example above, you could expand it to display which current theme is being shown inside a panel like so:
+Using the ThemeProvider example above, you could expand it to display which theme is active inside a panel as such:

 If you're working on a Storybook addon that needs to update the global and refreshes the UI, you can do so.
 As mentioned previously, the